A-conanclub/Private-Archives/README.md

 <p align="center">
 <img src="https://capsule-render.vercel.app/api?type=waving&color=timeGradient&height=300&&section=header&text=Private%20Archives&fontSize=90&fontAlign=50&fontAlignY=30&desc=Welcome!&descAlign=50&descSize=30&descAlignY=60&animation=twinkling" />
 </p>

-This warehouse is used to store personal private media files, usually in image format.
-All files in this warehouse are stored only with the help of the GitHub platform and do not comply with any open-source agreements.
-Therefore, copying and dissemination of all content in this warehouse are prohibited without my permission.
+- The content of this warehouse stores personal privacy files
+- Although this warehouse belongs to the open mode, all content in it must not be copied, downloaded, saved, disseminated, etc. Any operation
+- Although this repository uses the GPL-2.0 license, the content is not open-source
+- If any documents in this warehouse are illegal in the region or country where the visitor is located, please abide by the laws of the country where you are located

 <!-- 徽章图标 -->
 <p align="center">